 How to be graded

 To be eligible to be recognised at a any given level a practitioner must have not graded within the last 3 years.
 They must have initially satisfied their own school’s requirements for that grade.
-The school/instructor should then approach the AWCF committee to request an examination.
+The school/instructor should then approach the AWCF committee to nominate the student for an examination.
 The examination itself consists of a written exam and a physical exam, usually carried out by committee of senior community members.
 Written exams, provided by the AWCF, will be critiqued by nominated senior community members and often involve feedback and amendments.
 Typically, the physical examinations are carried out at the annual conference or during visits to or from senior community members.
 Physical exams usually involves a form study, pressure testing, and other testing by an examiner.

 Please feel free to contact us with any questions regarding the grading system.